Click here to view video.

 Geriatric/Gerontology Nurses are interested in caring for older adults.
 They can choose positions in varying levels of care including nursing homes, adult homes, and day treatment centers.

 Home Health Nurses/Visiting Nurses provide periodic services, prescribed by a physician, to patients at home.
 Community Health Nurses work in government and private agencies; and in clinics, schools, retirement communities, and other community settings.

 Occupational Health or Industrial Nurses provide nursing care at worksites to employees, customers, and others with minor injuries and illnesses.

 Travel Nurses, with some experience, can work for agencies that offer opportunities all over the country.
 Assignments last from many weeks to months, and housing is often included.

 Office, occupational health, and public nurses are more likely to work regular business hours.
 Home health and community health nurses travel to patients’ homes and to schools, community centers, and other sites.
 Because patients in hospitals and nursing homes require 24-hour care, nurses in these institutions work nights, weekends, and holidays.

-Employment of registered nurses is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
-Growth will occur for a number of reasons, including an increased emphasis on preventative care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby boomer population, as they live longer and more active lives.
+Employment of registered nurses is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+Growth will occur for a number of reasons, including an increased emphasis on preventive care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby-boom population, as they live longer and more active lives.

 In addition to earning a degree at a state approved RN nursing program, licensure requires passing the National Council Licensure Examination or CGFNS examination if foreign-trained.